kemunoz/SchoolWork/README.md

-# SchoolWork
+# Programming Projects
-Contains most of the programs that I worked on in School
+Contains programs I worked on for school, and for self learning.